gSchool/ada-html-css/01-html/01-intro-to-the-web.md

 <details style="max-width: 700px; margin: auto;">
   <summary>
-    With this in mind, let's return to an earlier question: why would front-end development, or code that executes from the browser, be called "client-side," and why would back-end development, or code that executes from a web server, be called "server-side"?
+    With this in mind, let's return to an earlier question: *Why would front-end development, or code that executes from the browser, be called "client-side," and why would back-end development, or code that executes from a web server, be called "server-side"?*
   </summary>

   The request-response cycle defines that the client makes a request, and the server receives the request and gives back a response.